 - From Lisbon to Terceira and Faial – Direct flights (usually in partnership with Azores Airlines)

 How to set up a price alert on Skyscanner?

-1. First, use the search box below to look for a flight.
-If you don’t have a set date for traveling and are just browsing for the cheapest possibility, don’t choose a date.
+1. First, use their search box to look for a flight.
+If you don’t have a set date for traveling and are just browsing for the cheapest possibility, select a month to travel instead of a fixed date.

 3. Skyscanner will then list all flights and all the prices for the dates you selected.
 Now, the dates are just right and the traveling time too, everything is perfect except that price and you’re not ready to commit yet?
 Click the “get price alerts” button on the top left.
 It will show a pop-up box where you can write your email address to be notified every time the price changes.

 What if prices never get lower than that?
 Well, it’s always a gamble but, so far, I have always been lucky (it doesn’t always come at a time I can quickly book it and pay for it, but that’s another story).

 Getting around in the Azores